free log

 Brief Bio

 Soheil Ghiasi is a professor of electrical and computer engineering at the University of California, Davis.
 His research interests include architecture, design methodologies, and design automation techniques for embedded systems, with particular emphasis on systems that find applications in areas of significant societal reach, such as machine intelligence and human health.
-He received his B.S. degree from Sharif University of Technology, in 1998, and his M.S. and Ph.D. in Computer Science from University of California, Los Angeles (UCLA) in 2002 and 2004, respectively.
+His research projects have been supported by grants from NSF, NIH, State of California, industry, as well as, philanthropic support of generous individuals and foundations.
 He has served on the organizing and technical program committees of numerous technical conferences, associate editor of several Journals in the broader area of embedded computing systems, and as an expert witness and consultant in the areas of computer-aided design and eletronic medical devices.
-He is a senior member of IEEE and ACM.

 Advice/Personal/Misc.